tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ## Conclusion

 In the developer documentation space, static site generators dominate the authoring and publishing landscape.
 HATs and other traditional technical writing tools aren't used nearly as much.
-This is why I've dedicated an entire section to publishing in this course on API documentation.
+This focus on unique, non-traditional publishing tools is why I've dedicated an entire section to publishing in this documentation course.